 4 Day Cartagena Itinerary: Attractions + Activities For A First Visit

-If this is your first trip, you’re likely going to have a few basic questions about the city of Cartagena.
+If this is your first trip, you’ll likely also have a few basic questions about the city of Cartagena.
 Like, Is it safe?
 How Many days in Cartagena?
-How are the beaches of Cartagena?
+Beaches of Cartagena?
 Where to stay?
-What are the top things to do in Cartagena?

 Things to Do in Cartagena

-From our experience, we have compiled a fun mix of activities to include in a 4 day in Cartagena Itinerary.
-Some are targeted more to a couple or group of friends (eg. rum tasting) but many, like island boat day trips also suit families.
+Some are targeted more to a couple or group of friends (eg. rum tasting) but many, like island boat day trips also suit multi-generational groups.

 We have organized our suggested activities Day By Day.
 This makes it easier for you to use this article as a basis for your own Cartagena Itinerary.